-- A HOA would like to place private security cameras in a public right of way (complete and submit this form (PDF) before completing the encroachment permit application)
+If a HOA would like to place private security cameras in a public right of way.
+Complete and submit this form (PDF) before completing the encroachment permit application.

-You must fill out the permit application and include 3 copies of a sketch/drawing of the proposed construction.
-Applications can be mailed, emailed, or faxed to Poh Yee for Utility Company projects or Emma Burkhalter for residential projects.
+You must submit the completed permit application, 3 hard copies of a sketch/drawing of the proposed construction, and a copy of your contractor's insurance.
+Applications can be mailed, emailed, or faxed to Poh Yee for utility and trenching projects or to Emma Burkhalter for curb, gutter, and driveway projects.

 After review and approval, the signed encroachment permit application will be returned to the applicant with the standard permit conditions.

 |Utility Service Connections||$1,071|

 |Routine O&M Work by Utility Agencies||$1,071|